 - Stories.
 I've been almost exclusively consuming non-fiction for the last decade and rarely read any non-fiction.
-At the suggestion of my ever-wise wife and the promptings of a podcast on
+At the suggestion of my ever-wise wife and the promptings of a great podcast on

 - Entertainment & Social.
 Twitter, Facebook, news, etc. When you look back at your time spent here you always feel like it was a waste.
 I've been convinced that keeping up with